10 Things Chefs Never, Ever Order at Brunch

 Canadian bacon—you don’t know how long it’s been there

 Chef Brik cautions against getting your salt fix from this brunch delicacy, unless you’re in a high-end restaurant.
 “How long has that Canadian bacon been sitting in the walk-in refrigerator?
 Brunch is only served once a week, on the weekends,” he explains.
 Your bacon may have been sitting there for six days, or more.
 Here’s what a celebrity chef looks for in a good restaurant that goes beyond a tasty plate of food.
-These are what the best brunch spots look like across America.

 Anything with lots of ingredients—the pedigree’s suspicious